- Encourage employees and students to get vaccinated for seasonal influenza.

 pair up to care for each other if one or the other becomes ill.

-Additionally, staff can make daily contact by e-mail, text messaging, phone
+Additionally, students can contact staff by e-mail, text messaging, or phone

 If close contact with

-others cannot be avoided, the ill student should be asked to wear a surgical
+others cannot be avoided, the ill student should wear a surgical

 mask during the period of contact.
 Examples of close contact include